regoclint/prac/Notes.md

 Final
-    classes - Cannot be inherited...This can confer security eg. java.lang.system methods - cannot be overriden
+    classes - Cannot be inherited...This can confer security eg. java.lang.system methods - cannot be overridden
     variables - are constant

 Generics